AxylisFR/MusaProject/README.md

 # MusaProject
-Musa Project colobaration between AxylisFR and Sakonori.
+Musa Project is a partnership between AxylisFR and Sakonori.

+- Contact us at musaproject@duck.com